MiracleDevs/Paradigm.Services/README.md

 Change log
 ---

+Version `2.0.9`
+- Improved `Paradigm.Services.CLI` argument parsing.
+Separated the logic to a new class, and added tests.
+Now the parser supports parameters of type:
+  - `byte`
+  - `ushort`
+  - `uint`
+  - `ulong`
+  - `sbyte`
+  - `short`
+  - `int`
+  - `long`
+  - `float`
+  - `double`
+  - `decimal`
+  - `DateTime`
+  - `TimeSpan`
+  - `DateTimeOffset`
+  - `Guid`
+  - `Enums`

+  For all the types, the parser also supports nullable versions, and list of type or nullable types.
+  To support list types, remember to set the MultipleValue enumeration to the attribute.
+- Added default values to nullable parameters.
+- Changed working tasks when repeating indefinitely to not store exceptions.
+When using repeat=-1, the system will continue retrying the task until success, so no exception will be thrown.
+If we store them, we can virtually store exceptions consuming unnecessary memory.

 Version `2.0.8`
 - Added a validation when parsing command line parameters to check if the argument allows null or not, and throw a clear error if an argument is missing.